 3. Use Privacy Fences for Your Backyard

 Protect your landscape investment by installing a privacy fence around your backyard.
 Hardwood fences and standard wood fences are common among fencing specialists.
 Lately, fence professionals have recommended vinyl fences due to the resistance against strong winds and easy maintenance.
-You could even go all-natural by installing a line of trees in your backyard.
+You could even go all-natural by installing a line of trees in your backyard or make extra use of a 12x12 pergola kit.
 It may take a few months to years for the plants to grow, but they will eventually create a canopy of cover.
 Many homeowners are leaning towards staining pressure treated wood to look like cedar for a natural look that is highly durable.

 4. Installing Effective Landscape Drainage